Dynamic-Filtering/dynamic-filtering/README.md

 httpParams = DynamicFilterService.formatPaginationToHttpParams(pagination, httpParams);
 ```

-There is also a single method which combines three methods above into one:
+There is also a single method that combines the three methods above into one:

 ```ts
 let httpParams = new HttpParams();